plotly/plotly.github.io/_posts/2015-05-20-zoom-pan-hover-controls-in-plotly-graphs.md

 4. Change the hover mode to compare data or investigate a single data point.

 Follow along and investigate the impact of various factors (volanic, ozone, solar, greenhouse gases, sulfate) with our [graph on historical temperature changes](https://plot.ly/~Dreamshot/628/climate-change-attribution/).

+Make sure to check out our other [tutorials](http://help.plot.ly/tutorials/)!

 ###1.
 Drag to zoom in and double-click to autoscale